qulle/api-fetch-wrapper/README.md

 $ npm run clean
 ```

+## Axios
+This repo uses vanilla JavaScript and the built in `Fetch` object.
+There are plenty of http libraries to use instead of Fetch, for example [Axios](https://axios-http.com/).

 ## About the code
 The following sample code shows how to use the API wrapper.
 A more indepth explanations follows below.
 ```javascript